exbotanical/zito.fyi/content/a-complete-guide-to-make.md

 Here, the `$(shell)` function is used to execute the `date` command and assign its output to the `BUILD_DATE` variable.
 The variable can then be used in a rule to include the date and time in the output.

 Again, the `@` symbol before the echo command will prevent the command itself from being printed to the terminal.
-Only the output (Hello, world!) will be printed.
 This is useful for keeping the output of your Makefile clean and concise.
 If you have a lot of commands being run, you may not want to clutter the output with the commands themselves.

-## Rules Can Be Fun?!
+## Bending the Rules

+Let's look at some cool things we can do with rules.

 ### The $(MAKE) Directive